Golden Child (band): 2021: Yes., Game Changer and Ddara

 On January 2, it was announced that Golden Child would return with their fifth EP, Yes. and its lead single "Burn It" on January 25.
 "Burn It" charted on iTunes' Top Albums Chart, reaching a spot in the top 10 in 11 regions.

 On June 18, it was announced that Golden Child will hold an online/offline concert, Summer Breeze, on July 17 and 18.
 However, it was postposed due to rising COVID-19 cases in Korea.

-On June 26, Golden Child participated and performed a splendid stage at 2021 Dream Concert.
+On June 26, Golden Child participated and performed at the 2021 Dream Concert.
 The 2021 Dream Concert was held at Sangam World Cup Stadium in Seongsan-dong, Mapo-gu, Seoul.

 On August 2, Golden Child released their second studio album, Game Changer and its lead single "Ra Pam Pam".
 The mv reached 20M views in YouTube within 3 days after its release.

 On August 9, Hanteo Chart announced that the album Game Changer sold more than 126,000 copies in the first week and became the album with highest 1st week sales under Woollim Ent surpassing 'Yes' by Golden Child.
 Hanteo Chart issued an official certificate which proves the Initial Chodong sales amount over 100,000 copies.
 Thus Golden Child proved themselves as one of the main group representing K-pop by showing 1.8 times growth compared to the previous album YES 's Initial Chodong record (71,485 copies).

 The title track 'Ra Pam Pam' debuted at #2 on Billboard World Digital Song Sales Chart and #37 on Billboard Digital Song Sales Chart.
 Golden Child is the third K-pop Boy Group to be named on the Chart and holding the title for the highest debut record.
 'Ra Pam Pam' topped the Mongolian iTunes top song after its release at 6 p.m. on August 2.
 In addition, the 'Game Changer' ranked First in Turkey on the iTunes top K-pop album chart, Second in Israel, Thailand, Australia, Singapore, United States, Spain, Indonesia and Malaysia, Third in Hong Kong and Canada, and thus ranked within TOP5 in 11 countries and regions.

 On October 5, Golden Child released the repackaged version of their second studio album titled Ddara, and its lead single of the same name.